AndreiHondrari/metasocket/README.md

-# transporter
+# metasocket

-A simple communication library
+More than plain sockets.

+A library to simplify communication between processes, computers and planets.